Are you an Owner or Legal Representative of an Owner with Residential

 The Landlord Compensation Fund is a landlord-based program where the landlord submits applications for

 funding to cover unpaid rent from tenants in Oregon who submit a Declaration for Financial Hardship.

-This application portal will be open to accept Round Two Applications from April 29th through May 17th
+This application portal will be open to accept Round Three Applications from June 1st through June 23 at

 A tenant cannot initiate this application.
 If you are tenant in need and you can’t afford your rent or